-The Challenge 3

-TALC Q, the Smart City Protocol 4

-TALC Q, a flexible Smart City Device Data Model 5

-3.1.
-TALQ services .6

-3.2.
-TALQ functions .7

-TALC Q, a RESTful and JSON architecture 9
+.
+TAI .
+TAI 3.1.
+3.2 TAI .
+The TALQ, the Smart City Protocol TALQ, a flexible Smart City Device Data Model 3.1.
+TALQ services 3.2.
+TALQ functions TALQ, a RESTful and JSON architecture

-The TALQ Certification Program 12

-Why join TALQ?
-12

-How to join TALQ 12

-The TALC TALC 3.1.
-3.2.
-TALC The Why How The Challenge

 1. THE CHALLENGE

 Every day a new Smart City project is announced: streetlights are being connected to save energy and increase the quality of lighting services in the streets, waste containers are being monitored to reduce truck traffic whilst helping cities to get cleaner, free parking spaces are detected and advertised to drivers both to reduce pollution and to allow variable pricing depending on their availability, and more.